Millions just learned AI is about to change everything.

 This isn't a prompting guide.
 It's not a collection of AI tips.
 It's a methodology — discovered through five production projects where AI wasn't an assistant.
 It was a full collaborator.

-Through that work, two roles emerged that determine whether AI collaboration produces generic output or production-quality results:
+Through that work, two roles emerged.
+The Architect sets direction on two fronts simultaneously — the business domain and the technology infrastructure.
+The Navigator steers through execution, catching what AI misses.
+Together, they determine whether AI collaboration produces generic output or production-quality results:

 The Architect